MIchaeladcock/michaeladcock.github.io/_posts/2020-10-01-THM-ultraTech-writeup.md

 <img src="/img/ultratech/24.privesc-attempt1.png"/>

 <p>This is interesting..
-I’m in a user group named “docker”.Maybe we’re in a docker container?? </p>
+I’m in a user group named “docker”.
+Maybe we’re in a docker container?? </p>
 <img src="/img/ultratech/25.user-group.png"/>

 <p>I ran this command to verify we’re in a docker container and to grab the name of the other(s) containers that may be running.
 I found one named “bash”</p>